Homily (Reflection) for Monday of the Second Week of Advent (I) (10th December, 2018) on the Gospel

 Based on the Old Testament, the Jews believed that bodily diseases are connected to sin.
 Hence, Jesus’ disciples asked him of the man blind from birth: “Rabbi, who sinned, this man or his parents...?”
 (Jn 9:2).
 And for the Pharisees he was born entirely in sins, cf. Jn 9:34.
 Unfortunately, the main effect of sin we ought to be afraid of is not bodily ailments, because ultimately sin leads to death, cf. Prov 12:28; Matt 10:28.

-Thought for today: Christ is waiting for you to come.
+Thought for today: Christ is waiting for you.

 Let us pray: Lord, forgive us all our sins as we approach your throne of mercy – Amen.